prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>AdditionalArgs allows setting additional arguments for the Prometheus container.
+<p>AdditionalArgs allows setting additional arguments for the &lsquo;prometheus&rsquo; container.</p>
-It is intended for e.g. activating hidden flags which are not supported by the dedicated configuration options yet.
-The arguments are passed as-is to the Prometheus container which may cause issues if they are invalid or not supported by the given Prometheus version.
+<p>It is intended for e.g. activating hidden flags which are not supported by
+the dedicated configuration options yet.
+The arguments are passed as-is to the Prometheus container which may cause issues if they are invalid or not supported by the given Prometheus version.</p>
-In case of an argument conflict (e.g. an argument which is already set by the operator itself) or when providing an invalid argument the reconciliation will fail and an error will be logged.</p>
+<p>In case of an argument conflict (e.g. an argument which is already set by the
+operator itself) or when providing an invalid argument the reconciliation will fail and an error will be logged.</p>
 </td>